Leo Castelli and his Gallery As Landmarks of 20th Century Art

 The Leo Castelli Gallery

-Some of the artists had their first solo exhibition at the Leo Castelli gallery, and the business went so well that Castelli opened a temporary annex, the Castelli Warehouse, with an exhibition organized by Robert Morris (featuring environmental sculpture by nine artists).
+Some of these names had their first solo exhibition at the Leo Castelli gallery, and the business went so well that Castelli opened a temporary annex, the Castelli Warehouse, with an exhibition organized by Robert Morris (featuring environmental sculpture by nine artists).
 In 1971, Leo Castelli opened another downtown franchise of the Leo Castelli Gallery.
 In that building he took the second floor, his former wife’s Sonnabend Gallery took the third floor, and André Emmerich was on the top floor.
 During the 1980s, the notorious art dealer opened a second larger downtown gallery in SoHo, where joint shows with other art dealers such as Mary Boone, took place.

 Leo Castelli reigned for decades as America’s most influential art dealer.
 Now Annie Cohen-Solal recounts his incalculably influential and astonishing life in Leo and His Circle.
 After emigrating to New York in 1941, Castelli would not open a gallery for sixteen years, when he had reached the age of fifty.
 But as the first to exhibit the then-unknown Jasper Johns, Castelli emerged as a tastemaker overnight and fast came to champion a virtual Who’s Who of twentieth-century masters: Rauschenberg, Lichtenstein, Warhol, and Twombly, to name a few.
 The secret of Leo’s success?
 Personal devotion to the artists, his “heroes”: by putting young talents on stipend and seeking placement in the ideal collection rather than with the top bidder, he transformed the way business was done, multiplying the capital, both cultural and financial, of those he represented.